 A large fragmented stone weighing 4,085 g was found in Morocco during the Fall of 2004.
 The stone was analyzed and classified at Northern Arizona University (T. Bunch and J. Wittke), and NWA 2635 was initially considered to be a highly equilibrated and recrystallized H chondrite lacking any relict chondrules.
 The olivine Fa (18.9) and pyroxene Fs (16.8) values are consistent with the H chondrite group.

 ORDINARY CHONDRITE COMPOSITIONS

-Based on the completed O-isotope analyses, it is evident that the ratios plot slightly outside of the main field of H chondrites, while still overlapping the fields that resolve the H chondriteIIE iron parent body.
-A linearized oxygen three-isotope diagram for NWA 2635 was constructed by Miller (2002).
+Based on the completed O-isotope analyses, it is evident that the ratios plot on an oxygen three-isotope diagram slightly outside of the main field of H chondrites while still overlapping the fields that resolve the H chondriteIIE iron parent body.
 Further studies will be needed to examine the possibility that the O-isotope ratios might have been shifted due to open system aqueous flows on the H chondrite parent body.
-Since NWA 2635 is a recrystallized, texturally evolved chondrite with elemental ratios and an O-isotopic composition showing affinities to the H chondrite group, it is appropriately assigned to the newly proposed group of metachondrites (Irving et al., 2005).
+Given that NWA 2635 is a recrystallized, texturally evolved chondrite with elemental ratios and an O-isotopic composition showing affinities to the H chondrite group, it is appropriately assigned to the newly proposed group of metachondrites (Irving et al., 2005).